donysukardi/create-reactlib/README.md

 By default, the library will look for the file in `.template/package.js` or `.template/package.json` inside the destination path.

-If you use a js file, you're expected to export a function that will receive info as argument.
+If you use a js file, you're expected to export a function that will receive `config` as argument.

 ### Format